scenarioo/scenarioo/docs/features/full-text-search/setup.md

 ## Configure Elasticsearch in Scenarioo

-You have to configure the endpoint URL and cluster name of the Elasticsearch cluster.
+You have to configure the endpoint URL of the Elasticsearch cluster.

-By default following values are preconfigured for you:
+By default the following value is preconfigured for you:
 * elasticSearchEndpoint: localhost:9200 (usually the default of elasticsearch installations)
-* elasticSearchClusterName: elasticsearch (usually the default of elasticsearch installations)

-You can change those values in the `config.xml` file of Scenarioo in your Scenarioo data directory.
+You can change this value in the `config.xml` file of Scenarioo in your Scenarioo data directory.

 Here's an example configuration for the search feature in the `config.xml`: